Unity-Technologies/com.unity.multiplayer.docs/releases/transport/transport-2-0-0.md

 - Decreased default Relay keep-alive period to 3 seconds (was 9 seconds).
 The value can still be configured through the `relayConnectionTimeMS` parameter of `NetworkSettings.WithRelayParameters`.
 - `NetworkDriver` now requires that the `INetworkInterface` provided is an unmanaged type.
 Managed `INetworkInterfaces` are still supported but are required to be wrapped into an unmanaged type: `myInterface.WrapToUnmanaged()`.
 - Instantiating a `NetworkDriver` is now only supported through the `NetworkDriver.Create` methods.
-- Don't warn when overwriting settings in `NetworkSettings` (e.g. when calling the same `WithFooParameters` method twice).
+- Don't warn when overwriting settings in `NetworkSettings` (for example, when calling the same `WithFooParameters` method twice).
 - Added new methods to set security parameters: `NetworkSettings.WithSecureClientParameters` and `NetworkSettings.WithSecureServerParameters`.
 These replace the existing `WithSecureParameters`.
 - `NetworkInterfaceEndPoint` usage replaced with `NetworkEndPoint`.
 - Removed: `INetworkInterface.CreateInterfaceEndPoint` and `INetworkInterface.GetGenericEndPoint` removed as interfaces use now `NetworkEndPoint`.